 Every day, I work I help each of my patients make impactful decisions.
 Sometimes these decisions are small and affect a temporary or self-limited symptom.
 Sometimes they involve life and death matters.
 In my clinic, every patient visit is meaningful for us both.
 Being a physician is the greatest honor and privilege in my life.
 There is no question this career is a gift from God.

-Andrew Cunningham is a physician.
+Andrew Cunningham is a family physician.

 Image credit: Shutterstock.com